alexfneves/dict/README.md

     dict-dev -vvv

+To have hot reloading to develop the application, run:

+    dict-reload

 Since the amount of logs from textual itself might be too big, some messages could be supressed by running:

     textual console -x EVENT -x SYSTEM